ga-wdi-boston/js_separation_of_concerns/README.md

 1. Adding checkboxes to the list items
 1. Change the style of the list items to strike-through when the boxes are checked

+Which file(s) did you visit to change the list item elements?
+Which file(s) did you visit to dynamically change the style?
+Did you create any new data in your solution?
+How would you change your solution to use an array of objects (`[{},...]`) that represent todos in memory?